garden-io/garden/docs/guides/in-cluster-building.md

 For this to work, you in most cases also need to provide the authentication necessary for both the cluster to read the image and for the builder to push to the registry.
 We use the same format and mechanisms as Kubernetes _imagePullSecrets_ for this.
 See [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for how to create the secret, **but keep in mind that for this context, the authentication provided must have write privileges to the configured registry and namespace.**

-See below for specific instruction for working with ECR.
+See below for specific instructions for working with ECR.

 {% hint style="warning" %}
 Note: If you're using the [`kaniko`](#kaniko) or [`cluster-docker`](#cluster-docker) build mode, you need to re-run `garden plugins kubernetes cluster-init` any time you add or modify imagePullSecrets, for them to work.